ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 5\.
 Copy the `FastFind.dll` file into the project directory.

 6\.
-If you use MinGW create a file with [`Makefile`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/FastFindCpp/Makefile) name with this content:
+If you use MinGW, create a file with [`Makefile`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/FastFindCpp/Makefile) name with this content:
 ```Makefile
 all:
     g++ test.cpp -o test.exe